team05guys/421_521_final_project/README.md

 Rice Bioe 421/521 Final Project

-#Summary of Device
+#Summary (A Customizable, Facial Identification-based Personal Assistant Device)
-The contents of this repository allows personalized text outputs to be displayed in response to user facial identification.
-Upon facial registration, the user is prompted to enter his or her name, a personalized greeting, current zip code (for weather forecasts), and favorite subreddit.
+The contents of this repository allow personalized text outputs to be displayed in response to user facial identification.
+Upon facial registration, the user is prompted to enter his or her name, a personalized greeting message, his or her current zip code (for weather forecasting), and favorite subreddit.
 Upon facial identification, the personalized data will be output.

 #Technical Requirements
 ###Hardware
-- Raspberry Pi or other microcontroller compatible with Raspbian
+- Raspberry Pi (other microcontroller compatible with Raspbian)
-- A camera module compatible with your microcontroller
+- A camera module (compatible with your microcontroller)
-- LCD screen compatible with your microcontroller
+- LCD screen (compatible with your microcontroller)
-- STDINPUT device (e.g. keyboard) compatible with your microcontroller
+- STDINPUT device (e.g. keyboard) (compatible with your microcontroller)

 ###Software
 - Raspbian
 - Python
-- Python modules (references listed at end)
+- Python modules (download references listed at end of this README.md)
   * Picamera
   * SimpleCV
   * Numpy